pdb_extract

 Please use SF-tool.
 Please note that mtz file can be directly deposited at OneDep.

-What is a common metadata template and how to create one?
+What is a common metadata file and how to create one?

 A set of related structures usually share a subset of metadata such as contact author, citation, biological entity information, and experimental instrument information, which is collectively called common metadata.
-These metadata can be stored in a template file that you can re-use it for multiple structures.
-You can create method specific metadata template: X-Ray, NMR, EM, and save the template to your local machine.
+These metadata can be stored in a file that you can re-use for multiple structures.
+To create a metadata file, go to the home page and click Option A: Prepare Metadata File to open the integrated mmCIF editor.
+Click the X-Ray, NMR, or EM button to load the appropriate method-specific starting template, fill in your common metadata, and click Save to disk to save the metadata file to your local machine for future re-use.

 Check here.